-Attorney Michael Bowser has defended clients before State and Federal Courts in Massachusetts and New Hampshire for more than fifteen years.
+Attorney Michael Bowser has defended clients before State and Federal Courts in Massachusetts, New Hampshire, and Maine for more than fifteen years.
 In that time he has tried hundreds of criminal defense cases to a verdict of not guilty.
 He has built his reputation on that willingness to challenge the government and ultimately succeed in the courtroom in defense of his clients.
 To be protected in the courtroom you need a criminal defense lawyer who will master factual and scientific evidence; present, elicit, and challenge witness testimony through direct and cross examination; and call and utilize appropriate expert witnesses of his own.

 Criminal Defense Lawyer and Courtroom Advocate In One